manasky/lorem-server/README.md

 `$ docker pull ghcr.io/manasky/lorem-server:latest`

 #### Run docker image:
 To run the container you must pass the app arguments via the `.env` file.
-To this, create a file named `.env` & set the options in uppercase & snail case format.
+To this, create a file named `.env` & set the options in uppercase & snake case format.

 An example of .env file:
 ```